-Choosing Wisely Canada Infographic
+Choosing Wisely Canada

-In collaboration with Dr. Stephanie VandenBerg and Choosing Wisely Canada, I had the opportunity to create an infographic that educated patients and healthcare professionals about a topic of my interest.
-This project increased my knowledge on health care culture, and allowed me to communicate this understanding to a wider audience, including healthcare professionals.
+In collaboration with Dr. Stephanie VandenBerg and Choosing Wisely Canada, I had the opportunity to create an infographic that educated patients and healthcare professionals about routine imaging tests for low back pain.